As an artist, you may be wondering why you need a compelling artist statement.

 You do not have to be a great writer to write a magnificent statement.

 Many artists forget that writing is a form of communication.
 Your goal is to be able to get your message across to your readers.

 Do not use complicated words and keep it simple.
-Many artists think they will look smarter if they use large complicated words.
+Many artists think they will look smarter if they use large, complicated words.
 This is nonsense.
-If people cannot understand what you are saying they will just move on.
+If people cannot understand what you are saying, they will move on.

 Another tip is to write as if you were talking to a friend.